 Lamar: (laughing) I truly appreciate that feedback and, you know, I’m truly humbled by that because it’s taken a lot of hard work.
 And one thing about me if you all head over to my page as he mentioned, you literally see, you know, over the years how I transformed.
-I literally documented my entire fitness journey from going to extremely overweight, unhealthy to become in the extreme athlete that I am today and it has not been easy.
+I literally documented my entire fitness journey from going extremely overweight, unhealthy to become in the extreme athlete that I am today and it has not been easy.
 And I don’t lie to people and say it’s overnight.
-It has not been easy, it’s been a lot of hard work but it has definitely paid off and that my physique is the true results.
+It has not been easy, it’s been a lot of hard work but it has definitely paid off, and that my physique is the true result.

 Host: I get to skip a question here and I'm going to go forward in questioning.
 When you decided to get in shape, did you go all-in on that day or that week of that month?
 Or did you gradually get to where you are?

 Lamar: Oh, you know, I love that question.
 So, if I can kind of tell you a little bit about my training it will make more sense and it will kind of put these into context.